aime20cdd/project1_navigation/Report.md

 These were largely left unchanged from the previous example the code was taken from.
 Only the `UPDATE_EVERY` parameter was increased since more "steps" could occur before any reward was given due to the nature of the problem.

+### Deep Q-learning Explanation

+Q-learning works by trying to find the best policy, represented as a table of all possible state and actions and the associate value with them (called Q).
+For every state (s_t), the agent takes an action (a_t) based on the current policy and looks at rewards (r_t) returned by the enviroment for that action and the best estimated value for all actions for the resulting state (s_t+1) of the action.
+The sum of these minus the value out of Q(s_t, a_t) for the original state and action taken tell us how much that value of Q(s_t, a_t) needs to be updated.
+There's two hyper-parameters that influence how much of the value gets updated.
+The first (gamma) is the discount factor for future rewards (how much should we value future value versus current value) and the overall learning rate.

+![Q learning][image1]

+Deep Q-learning replaces the Q-table (policy) with two neural networks.
+One that is held consistent over several updates (target network) to provide a smoother expected future value function and the network that is updated with every action (local network).
+After those several updates the target network is set equal to the local network, so they are nearly-duplicate networks.
+The Deep Q-learning also adds a Replay buffer allowing the agent to learn multiple times from one experience.
+This is created in a first-in, first out queue and then sampled randomly (to decorelate the experiences).

 ## Plot of Rewards

 ![Performance Chart](performance.png)

-After hitting 522 episodes, the next 100 mainted an average score of 13.0.
+After hitting 622 episodes, the next 100 mainted an average score of 13.0.
 It looks like there's potential for higher average scores if it were to train further.

 ## Ideas for Future Work